Team Services | TFS 2017 | TFS 2015 | TFS 2013

 The following list shows the supported data types:

 Specifies a field that takes on a True/False value.
-Add a Boolean field to a work item form by using the FieldControl attributes.
+Add a Boolean field to a work item form by using the FieldControl attribute.

 Specifies a date according to Coordinated Universal Time (UTC) moment in time.
 Add a DateTime field to a work item form by using either the FieldControl or DateTimeControl type attributes.
 For query examples, see Query by date or@CurrentIteration.